Dementia Care Services

 The program we develop may draw from any of the following services:

-- In-Home Services: Our Certified Care-Aides are specially trained to work with individuals with dementia, providing medication administration or other care services as needed such as; bathing and dressing to cooking and meal preparation, allowing seniors to continue living in their own homes.
+- In-Home Services: Our Home Care Assistants and Certified Care-Aides are specially trained to work with individuals with dementia, providing medication administration or other care services as needed such as; bathing and dressing to cooking and meal preparation, allowing seniors to continue living in their own homes.

-- Companionship: Our Certified Care-Aides are available to provide companionship to your loved one when you can’t be there, whether that involves going for a walk, reading a book or playing a game.
+- Companionship: Our Home Care Assistants and Certified Care-Aides are available to provide companionship to your loved one when you can’t be there, whether that involves going for a walk, reading a book or playing a game.

 - Prescription Delivery: Through our partnership with Miracle Prescriptions Ltd., we can deliver prescribed medication seven days a week, ensuring you or your family members stay on top of their medication.